How to Make Royal Icing

 Notes

-Powdered Sugar - To remove any guesswork when it comes to the consistency of this frosting, I strongly recommend making it as written and using a 32-oz bag of powdered sugar so that it is pre-measured in exactly the amount you need.
+Powdered Sugar – To remove any guesswork when it comes to the consistency of this frosting, I strongly recommend making it as written and using a 32-ounce bag of powdered sugar so that it is pre-measured in exactly the amount you need.
 This will make 4 cups of icing.
 Freeze any extra.

 Storing Royal Icing – Royal Icing can be refrigerated for up to 2 days frozen for up to 2 months.
 Let it come to room temperature before using.